U.S. pastor Brunson arrives home in Turkey after release by court

 Witnesses told the court in the western town of Aliaga that testimonies against the pastor attributed to them were inaccurate.

 Brunson’s mother told Reuters she and his father were elated at the news.
-“We are overjoyed that God has answered the prayers of so many people around the world,” she said.
+“We are overjoyed that God has answered the prayers of so many people around the world,” she said by telephone from her home in Black Mountain, North Carolina.

 Trump has scored points with evangelical Christians, a large part of his political base, by focusing on the Brunson case.
 The release could boost Trump’s ability to encourage such voters to support Republicans in large numbers in Nov.
 6 elections, which will determine whether the party keeps control of Congress.